gustafla/assembly-widescreen-2022/devlog.md

 Later on during the same day, I implemented a shadow map for one light.
 This will be useful to achieve my desired look with volumetric lighting.

+...
+And I added the volumetric lighting I so desire.
+It looks as good as I hoped for.